code-for-canada/covid19-employee-screening-tool/README.md

 This application was designed to use a connection to an LDAP server for authentication and authorization.
 This is currently disabled but can enabled and configured in `/grails-app/conf/application.yml`.

-When the application is run in development mode, two user accounts are automatically created.
+When the application is run without LDAP, two user accounts are automatically created.

 | Username | Password | Role | Description |
 | -------- | -------- | ---- | ----------- |
 | admin | admin | ROLE_COVID_ADMINISTRATORS | Employee management, screening reports |
 | screener | screener | ROLE_COVID_SCREENERS | Can perform screening only |

+You can modify the default users in `/grails-app/init/convid/Bootstrap.groovy`.

 ## Deployment